Authorization as a service for your ASP.NET apps

 Separation of concerns

-Aserto also extracts authorization policy out of the application logic and stores/versions policy as its own code artifact.
+Aserto authorization service extracts authorization logic out of the application code and into a policy that is stored and versioned as its own code artifact.
 This is called separation of concerns.
 Separation of concerns enables security engineers to evolve the authorization policy separate from software developers evolving the application code.
-Policy-as-code removes the need to flip rows in a database or hardwire permission logic into application code.
-Rego, a declarative and flexible open source policy language, is used to author and store policies.

 Users as first-class citizens

 Additionally, Aserto treats users and roles as first-class citizens.
-The user/role directory is continuously synchronized with the Aserto authorizer instance(s) so that Aserto can reason about users and roles as a part of the policy without requiring role resolution as an additional external step.
+The user/role directory is continuously synchronized with the Aserto authorizer instances so that Aserto can reason about users and roles as a part of the policy without requiring role resolution as an additional external step.

 Having user and role information come from the Aserto directory mitigates the risks of coding errors feeding incorrect data into the decision engine.